LEJ's Blog

 🌎

-"In another ninety-one years the Louisiana Life we live will be lived differently and by new carpetbaggers who will likely love it as we do now
+"In another twenty-one years the Louisiana Life we live will be lived differently and by new carpetbaggers who will likely love it as much as we do now

 "That is if it's still here."

-and better off as Sailors on a train than geese on a platter.
+and better off as Sailors on a train than as geese on a platter.

 💀🙏💀